 Reason #4.
 Blogging opens a world of opportunities

-(I am learning how to be very selective about who I work with though.
-It is important to only do the things that are worth your time and politely decline the rest.
+(I am learning how to be very selective about who I work with, though.
+It is essential only to do the things that are worth your time and politely decline the rest.
 And to be honest, I just don’t have a lot of time to work with many people at this time.)

 Here are a few other examples of opportunities blogging has given me in the last year: